aliceliveprojects/WildLoggingDBParent/Authentication.md

    var rsaUri = process.env.RSA_URI;
    ```

-6. we're going to add the authentication handler functionality in a single file:
+6. We're going to add the authentication handler functionality in a single file:

 7. **replace** :